oscar-davids/lpmsdemo/README.md

 The test server exposes a few different endpoints:

 1. `rtmp://localhost:1935/stream/test` for uploading/viewing RTMP video stream.
-2. `http://localhost:7935/stream/test2.m3u8` for verification classification the HLS video stream.
+2. `http://localhost:7935/stream/test_classified.m3u8` for verification classification the HLS video stream.

+  remark: can check deterministic streamname with postfix "_classified" for the classifier output

 Do the following steps to view a live stream video: